How to improve your ESG reporting?

 CDP (Carbon Disclosure Project)

-The CDP is a reporting ESG framework focusing on climate change and the environment.
+The CDP is a reporting ESG framework that focuses on climate change and the environment.
 It covers areas such as emissions, energy, water, and waste.

 One of the great things about the CDP is that it's global in scope.
 This means that it can be used by companies all around the world to track their environmental performance.